 Contractor’s pollution liability insurance covers damage occurring at job sites.
 For example, a spill from a dump truck on a construction site might have coverage under this policy.

 Depending on how you use your truck, ask your insurance agent if you need both elements of coverage.
 Often, you’ll be able to get both elements on the same policy, automatically.

 Furthermore, ask your insurance agent when coverage will apply.
 Most pollution liability will apply to both transit, loading and unloading accidents.
-However, Integrity Network Insurance Group, LLC tailors your coverage to the fullest benefit for you, call us today at 512-989-6006 or 844-524-4744.
+However, make sure your agent tailors your coverage to the fullest benefit for you.
 Keep in mind, pollution losses or other cargo coverage generally does not exclude the product’s manufacturer from carrying their own insurance on the items.